 Scenting your bathroom is one of the best and most rewarding ways to transform your ordinary shower time into a satisfying pampering session.
 You can opt to use a shower diffuser or try a couple of clever tricks to get your oils’ aroma waft through your shower area.

 Wondering which aroma oil fits perfectly with your taste?
 Here are some of our favorite picks:

-Bask in the soothing aroma of fresh lavender and warm vanilla with musk and bergamot.
+Bask in the soothing aromas of fresh lavender and warm vanilla, highlighted with notes of musk and bergamot.

 Give your bathroom a clean and inviting atmosphere with the fresh powdery blend of tangy lemon and sweet lavender.

 This aroma oil picks you back up whenever you feel down with its mix of bright citrus, sweet florals, and the lasting notes of vanilla and musk.

 Keep your bathroom smelling fresh all day!
 This aroma oil exudes a refreshing harmony of earthy sage, talc, and lemon-lime.